 Update: As I was writing this, SeedProd was acquired by Awesome Motive.
 No joke!
 But John did run it solo for over 6 years.

 For years, Derrick Reimer was the technical co-founder and development team lead at Drip.
 The team started small but grew pretty rapidly after Drip was acquired by LeadPages in 2016.
-But now Derrick’s back to building a new product by himself: Level, a Slack alternative for dev teams.
+But now Derrick’s back to building a new product by himself:

 Paul Jarvis makes a great case for staying a company of one, even partnering with others on projects as an alternative to becoming co-founders.